CLICK FOR CURRENT TRAVEL ALERTS

 Bass Lake Fall Festival & Halloween Carnival

-Stop by the Pines Village in beautiful Bass Lake on the last Saturday in October and join in on lots of fun for the whole family at the annual Bass Lake Fall Festival and Halloween Carnival!!
+Stop by the Pines Village in beautiful Bass Lake on the last Saturday in October and enjoy lots of fun for the whole family at the annual Bass Lake Fall Festival and Halloween CarnivalFamilies can participate in a variety of activities, games, and crafts.
+Both free and paid.

-Please note that for the safety of the guests, pets are not allowed to participate.
+(Please note that for the safety of the guests, pets are not allowed to participate.)

 Pomegranate Fruit & Nut Festival

-From enjoying the “fruits and nuts” of the region’s hard work to learning more about arachnids, there’s an assortment of fun fall festivals that should be on your to do list this year.
+From enjoying the “fruits and nuts” of the region’s hard work to learning more about arachnids, there’s an assortment of fun fall festivals that should be on your to-do list this year.

 Alex Silgalis